alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

   The effects of the spell do not use the standard 4-degrees block.
 * `p.341` in Ghoulish Cravings: The spell has the Attack trait but doesn't require an attack roll.
 * `p.343` in Harm spell: "You disperse **positive** energy in a 30-foot emanation".
 Should be **negative** energy.
+* `p.347`: Jump has a number of unclear interactions listed [here](https://paizo.com/threads/rzs42nmp&page=9?TyposMistakesEtc-in-2E-Books-Collection#415)
 * `p.349` in Magic Aura spell: "A caster using detect magic or **study aura**...".
 This cantrip doesn't exist.
+* `p.349`: Magic Fang targets a willing ally.
+  This prevents a druid from using it to improve her wild shape's attacks.
 ---
 * `p.356` in Pest Form: "You transform into **a** the battle form of a Tiny animal".
 The extra "a" should be deleted.
 * `p.368` in Shadow Siphon: "instead take only half as much damage**.** but...".
 The period should be a comma.